WRITTEN BY BUTTERNUT / SHRIMP SYSTEM

 How can I learn more about my system friend(s)?

 Short answer, just talk to them!
 Ask them questions about their system, their experiences, etc. It never hurts to ask questions.
+If they are uncomfortable, they should tell you.
+The key to all relationships is communication.

 Age regression, Syskids/System littles, and how to treat them.